yclas/guides/docs/Widgets-overview-of-widgets.md

     On the page, there will be displayed buttons enabling users to share the content in the social media.

 -   **Pages**
-    Displays banner with a links to existing CMS pages ( check: [how to add pages ](Content-Add-pages.md) )
+    Displays banner with a links to existing CMS pages ( check: [How to add pages](Content-Add-pages.md) )

 -   **Contact**
     Shows a contact form in the ad pages so potential buyers can contact the seller.